osstotalsoft/generator-graphql-rocket/README.md

 ```

 In addition, when choosing this option, you will find a `src/features/tenant` folder.
 This contains the infrastructure (query, resolvers, dataLoaders and api functions) you can use to manage multi-tenancy in your frontent application.
 This is the missing piece for the **Tenant Selector** component, a part of the [Webapp Rocket Generator -> Multi-tenancy](https://github.com/osstotalsoft/generator-webapp-rocket#multi-tenancy).

+When generating a multi-tenant application you are prompted with the following database questions:
+- Use shared database (yes/no).
+In case multiple tenants share the same database, the tables will be filtered by a 'tenant id' column
+- Database connection name.
+The connection information (server, database, user, password, etc.) will found in the tennant configuration under this name.

 ## Subscriptions